Les Demoiselles d'Avignon: Public view and title

+Between September 1984 and January 1985, Les Demoiselles was displayed in an exhibition entitled "Primitivism" in 20th Century Art: Affinity of the Tribal and the Modern at the Museum of Modern Art in New York City.
+The exhibition displayed modern pieces by artists such as Henri Matisse, Paul Gauguin and Pablo Picasso alongside artifacts from tribal groups from Africa, Oceania and North America in order to reveal how modern artists have interpreted tribal art.
+The display of this painting among African tribal masks was intended to correlate the masks as the inspiration for the features Picasso painted on the women in Les Demoiselles.

+The exhibition's catalogue states that the pejorative ethnographic and political connotations of 'primitivism' were not the lens of the exhibition's curation.
+Nevertheless, the exhibition was controversial, as some critics believed it exemplified western intrigue with the 'different' and the harmful notion that Western culture is the modern and 'ideal' future.
+The museum's attempt to remove the implication of the title's vocabulary was critiqued as false innocence by critics who said the exhibition framed tribal culture as foreign and 'different' symbolism and treated tribal objects solely a part of history whose only modern purpose is to serve artistic interpretation.

 Interpretation

 Picasso drew each of the figures in Les Demoiselles differently.
 The woman pulling the curtain on the upper right is rendered with heavy paint.
 Composed of sharp geometric shapes, her head is the most strictly Cubist of all five.
 The curtain seems to blend partially into her body.
 The Cubist head of the crouching figure (lower right) underwent at least two revisions from an Iberian figure to its current state.
 She also seems to have been drawn from two different perspectives at once, creating a confusing, twisted figure.
 The woman above her is rather manly, with a dark face and square chest.
 The whole picture is in a two-dimensional style, with an abandoned perspective.

 Much of the critical debate that has taken place over the years centers on attempting to account for this multiplicity of styles within the work.
 The dominant understanding for over five decades, espoused most notably by Alfred Barr, the first director of the Museum of Modern Art in New York City and organizer of major career retrospectives for the artist, has been that it can be interpreted as evidence of a transitional period in Picasso's art, an effort to connect his earlier work to Cubism, the style he would help invent and develop over the next five or six years.
-Suzanne Preston Blier says that the divergent styles of the painting were added intentionally to convey to each women art “style” attributes from the five geographic areas each woman represents.
+Suzanne Preston Blier says that the divergent styles of the painting were added intentionally to convey to each women art "style" attributes from the five geographic areas each woman represents.